moscmh/moscmh/README.md

 Scikit-Learn, Tensorflow, PyTorch, SARIMAX

 ## Job-Related
-I am looking for jobs or internships to apply my knowledge in a real-world setting.
+I am looking for jobs where I can apply my knowledge in a real-world setting.
 Apart from that, I am also interested in project collaborations.
 * Please connect with me [LinkedIn](www.linkedin.com/in/moscheung).